buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcCostResource/Types/IfcArithmeticOperatorEnum.md

 # IfcArithmeticOperatorEnum

-_IfcArithmeticOperatorEnum_ specifies the form of arithmetic operation implied by the relationship.
+_IfcArithmeticOperatorEnum_ specifies the form of arithmetic operation implied by the relationship.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.